junicochandra/golang-api-service/README.md

 # Golang API Service

 A modern, clean, and scalable RESTful API designed for performance, maintainability, and ease of deployment.
-It follows a modular architecture, promotes best practices for backend development, and provides built-in support for database integration, API documentation, and containerized environments.
+It follows a modular architecture, promotes best practices for backend development, and provides built-in support for database integration, message queue processing, API documentation, and containerized environments.

 ---